Creating Mementoes and Memories at the RCH

 • To create a standardised approach to memento and memory making, hospital wide

-• To provide all families of children with life limiting conditions and bereaved families the opportunity to create memories/mementoes.
+• All families of children with life limiting conditions and bereaved families are given the opportunity to create memories/mementoes.

 Definition of terms

-Mementoes: Mementoes are tangible symbols of the child’s life that help to evoke parents’ memories i.e., castings of foot and handprints, lock of hair, use of memory box and memory album, photography and jewellery.
+• Mementoes: Mementoes are tangible symbols of the child’s life that help to evoke parents’ memories of a loved one, for example castings of foot and handprints, lock of hair, use of memory box and memory album, photography, jewellery and articles of clothing.

 Management

-Always discuss with family and document verbal consent prior to commencing the memento making process.
-Please document what tangible mementos are taken on the EMR ‘Death of a Child Checklist’ (found on the ‘resus tab’ of a patient profile.
-Please note that in a Coroner’s death prior permission to take ink prints or locks of hair should be sought from the Coronial Office on 1300 309 519.
+Please note that in a Coroner’s death seek permission to take ink prints or locks of hair from the Coronial Office on 1300 309 519.

 For some cultures and religions, it is not common practice to take part in particular memory making processes.
 Please speak with the family and consider consulting with Pastoral and Spiritual Care staff, Interpreting Services or Wadja Aboriginal Family Place as appropriate.

-Please see the policy and procedure here for further information of accessing supplies if restocking is required.
+Please see the RCH policy and procedure: Bereavement Services at the Bedside Fund here for further information of accessing supplies if restocking is required.

 • Memory album